bjpchoi/pHd-Ricci-flow/README.md

 # pHd-Ricci-flow

 See manuscript for more details.
-(In preparation for the Journal of Neural Engineering.)
+(Prepared for the Journal of Neural Engineering.)

 Note: some code may be unformatted -- the current scripts are designed to be illustrative, and final versions would involve (extensive) modular refactoring.